Introduction: Why You Must Understand the Impact of Taxes on Investment Income

 This guide breaks down five essential facts that will help you understand the impact of taxes on investment income and how to protect your profits legally and effectively.
 Whether you’re new to investing or refining a well-built portfolio, these tips will give you the clarity and control you need to navigate tax season and beyond.

-By the end of this article, you’ll have a clear picture of how taxes influence your investments—and more importantly, what you can do to minimize the damage and maximize your returns.
-Because in the world of investing, what you keep is just as important as what you earn—and understanding the impact of taxes on investment income is the first step to keeping more.
+By the end of this article, you’ll have a clear picture of how taxes influence your investments.
+More importantly, what you can do to minimize the damage and maximize your returns.
+Because in the world of investing, what you keep is just as important as what you earn, and understanding the impact of taxes on investment income is the first step to keeping more.

 1. Not All Investment Income Is Taxed the Same